MicrosoftDocs/winrt-api/windows.ui.xaml.controls/gridview.md

 ## -remarks
-Use a [GridView](gridview.md) to display a collection of data in rows and columns that can scroll vertically.
+Use a [GridView](gridview.md) to display a collection of data in rows and columns that can scroll horizontally.
 To display a collection stacked vertically, use a [ListView](listview.md).

 <img alt="Grid view control" src="images/controls/GridViewBasic.png" />